Do NOT eat dirt. Debunking the dangerous anti-hygiene misinformation spread by certain microbiologists and doctors.

 And other drugs can have bactericide effects: Non-antibiotic drugs promote antibiotic resistance.
 These accidental bactericides included proton-pump inhibitors such as omeprazole, calcium-channel blockers, antihistamines, painkillers and antipsychotics.
 (2018): https://www.nature.com/articles/nature25979

-There is no support for these harms to be reversible with eating dirt.
+There is no support for these harms to be reversible by eating dirt.
 The research even suggests FMT might not be able to completely undo the harms:

 Immune Responses to Broad-Spectrum Antibiotic Treatment and Fecal Microbiota Transplantation in Mice (2017): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5395657/